nogasgofast/Adventure_Wrench/README.md

 ## Making A Game to distribute
 ### I have the game all written up, what now?
 1. close the application.
-2. go into the "save" folder in the program directory and rename default.sqlite to <campaign name>.sqlite
+2. go into the "save" folder in the program directory and rename default.sqlite to anything else, keep the .sqlite end.
 3. Share that renamed file to a friend, tell them to drop it into the "save" folder and use the "switch game" button.
 4. Starting up the appication will start a new empty game named default.sqlite in the save folder.
 5. If you want to switch back to the campaign you can use the "swtich game" button.

 ### I have a different game started already!
 1. close the application
-2. open the "save" folder and rename default.sqlite to <something_else>.sqlite
+2. open the "save" folder and rename default.sqlite to anything else, keep the .sqlite end.
 3. re-open the application and write your campaign.
 4. Follow the instructions above for "I have the game all written up, what now?"
 5. If you want to switch back to your old game at any time use the "switch game" button.